HeliaHeidariii/Bitcoin_Price_and_Candlestick_Insights/README.md

 ## Model
 The deep learning model utilizes an LSTM (Long Short-Term Memory) network to analyze and predict future candlestick patterns.
 The model is trained on historical Bitcoin data and fine-tuned to predict prices for the next 30 days.

-## Contributing
-Contributions are welcome!
-Feel free to submit issues and create pull requests for improvements or new features.